Manas-kashyap/Manas-kashyap.github.io/_posts/2020-05-31-Ansible-and-roles.md

 ### Playbooks

 Ansible playbooks are like instruction manuals for tasks.
 They are simple files written in YAML, which stands for YAML Ain’t Markup Language, a human-readable data serialization language.
 Playbooks are really at the heart of what makes Ansible so popular is because they describe the tasks to be done quickly and without the need for the user to know or remember any particular syntax.
-Not only can they declare configurations, but they can orchestrate the steps of any manually ordered task, and can execute tasks at the same time or at different times.

 Each playbook is composed of one or multiple plays, and the goal of a play is to map a group of hosts to well-defined roles, represented by tasks.